dddrrreee/cs140e-24win/labs/19-fat32-readonly/README.md

 ***ERRATA***:
   - hello-fixed.bin is linked at `0x90000` the code assumes its linked at `0x10000000`.
-You'll have to update the assertion to:
+You'll have to update the assertion in `2-fat32-jump.c`
+    from:

+            assert(addr == 0x100000f0);

+    to:

             assert(addr == 0x90000);

+    In the `hello-fixed` directory you should look at the `memmap.fixed` linker file and the list file `hello-fixed.list` to see how the code is laid out.
+Look at the code addresses in the list file and compare them.

 ***NOTE***: